 The career opportunities range from school and educational contexts, to social-training, cultural and entertainment services, and public/private institutions working alongside cultural and religious pluralism, as is the case of contemporary society.

-This module delves into the matters connected to conflict, power and violence dynamics in the Bible, focusing on the relationship between conflict and violence.
-It provides an insight on the conflictual dimension of our reality, by asking questions such as: What is the relationship between the Bible and violence, with a specific focus on the topic of sacrifice?
-Why is violence a fundamental aspect of human history?
-Can violence and conflict be disjointed?
-Furthermore, it will explore the metaphysical origins of the connection between violence and diversity, and the relation between violence and the sacred, by wondering: How do Hebrew, Christian, and Muslim traditions relate to the concept of violence and conflict today?
+This module examines issues related to the dynamics of conflict, power, and violence in the Bible, with particular attention to the relationship between conflict and violence.
+It explores the conflictual nature of reality, raising questions such as: what is the relationship between the Bible and violence, with a focus on the theme of sacrifice?
+Why is violence a fundamental element of human history?
+Can violence and conflict be separated?
+It also investigates the origins of the link between violence and otherness, and between violence and the sacred, asking how Jewish, Christian, and Muslim traditions relate today to the concept of conflict.

-This module introduces the question: Is there a necessary relationship between justice and forgiveness?
-It covers the following questions: How do the Scriptures revolutionize the concept of justice?
-How did the Hebrew, Christian and Muslim religions interpret the concept of forgiveness?
-Lastly, it covers the relationship between these two principles: How does our approach to justice references forgiveness?
+This module is introduced by the question: is there a necessary relationship between justice and forgiveness?
+It addresses the following issues: how does engagement with the Scriptures transform the concept of justice?
+How have Jewish, Christian, and Muslim religions interpreted the notion of forgiveness?
+Finally, it reflects on the relationship between these two principles: to what extent does our approach to justice include a reference to forgiveness?

-Starting from the biblical consideration that hope does not means escaping in the afterlife, but rather a freedom process rooted in our own world, this module explore the terms through which the biblical narration expresses itself in relation to fundamental human needs.
-It covers the hopes and future of contemporary human beings, by asking: What can we hope for?
-It delves into the dialectic between resilience and hope, and the possible peace prospective between peoples suffering from wars and from environmental conflicts, according to the vision of the three Abrahamic religions.
+This module explores how hope is expressed in the biblical narrative in relation to fundamental human needs.
+It examines the hopes and perspectives on the future of contemporary human beings, asking: what are we allowed to hope for?
+It also analyzes the interplay between resilience and hope, and the prospects for possible peace among peoples in situations of armed and environmental conflict, according to the perspectives of the three Abrahamic religions.

 The Post-Graduate Course in Anthropology, Bible, Religions: A Multidisciplinary Approach (ABRAM) is organized in close collaboration with the Theological Faculty of Triveneto, a long-standing academic institution, leader in biblical and theological studies, in a unique partnership with the University of Padua.
 With this synergy, we can enrich the course program through the precious contribution of ordinary professors, enrolled by the Theological Faculty, and expert in Abrahamic religious traditions.
 Therefore, the interdisciplinary dialogue is constantly fed by direct comparison with leading academics in the field of Hebrew, Christian and Islamic studies, bringing their specific exegesis and interpretations of the Bible.
 This unique and outstanding partnership between the University of Padua and the Theological Faculty of Triveneto gives the ABRAM Post-Graduate Course an interdisciplinary approach, by promoting a fertile exchange of knowledge, and the encounter between different cultures, combined by the study of this sacred text.